telerik/fiddler-docs/knowledge-base/SessionFlags.md

 ---
-title: Fiddler SessionFlags
+title: Fiddler Classic SessionFlags
+description: "Learn more about the FiddlerScript's sessioon flags in Fiddler Classic"
 slug: SessionFlags
 publish: true
 position: 4
 res_type: kb
 ---

-Fiddler SessionFlags
+Fiddler Classic SessionFlags
 ====================

-Each Session object in Fiddler contains a collection of string flags, in the **Session.oFlags[]** collection.
-The flags control how the session is processed and displayed in the Fiddler [Web Session List][4].
+Each Session object in Fiddler Classic contains a collection of string flags, in the **Session.oFlags[]** collection.
+The flags control how the session is processed and displayed in the Fiddler Classic [Web Session List][4].
 Flags can be set by [FiddlerScript][1] or an [IFiddlerExtension][2].

 Using SessionFlags
 ------------------